-Elie Akl is an Associate Professor of Medicine at the Department of Internal Medicine; Associate Professor of Epidemiology and Population Health at the Department of Epidemiology and Population Health, American University of Beirut; Associate Member at the Department of Clinical Epidemiology & Biostatistics, McMaster University, Canada; Director of Clinical Epidemiology Unit at the Clinical Research Institute, American University of Beirut; and Co-Director of the Center for Systematic Reviews of Health Policy and Systems Research (SPARK).
+Elie Akl is a Professor of Medicine at the Department of Internal Medicine; Associate Professor of Epidemiology and Population Health at the Department of Epidemiology and Population Health, American University of Beirut; Associate Member at the Department of Clinical Epidemiology & Biostatistics, McMaster University, Canada; Director of Clinical Epidemiology Unit at the Clinical Research Institute, American University of Beirut; and Co-Director of the Center for Systematic Reviews of Health Policy and Systems Research (SPARK).

 His research interests include venous thrombosis, clinical trial methodology, systematic review methodology, and guideline development.